The Importance of Humility

 Engaging in pursuing your goals, especially those pertaining to physical activity, can start to change your beliefs.
 Write down your ideas and pay attention to how your way of thinking changes over time.
 Think critically about the reasons for these changes.

-We often view our role models as though they are an exalted figure in our life, and perhaps they are.
 In our culture, those who we perceive as great are often put on a pedestal.
-That's why it's so important to prioritize humility in leadership; arrogance has no role in a place of power.
+That's why it's so important to be a humble leader; ego has no role in a place of power.
 In your journal, write about those in leadership roles that you admire.
 Then take a deeper dive and determine the reasons behind that admiration.
 Why do you look up to them?
 What traits and characteristics do they possess?
 How can you carry these virtues into your own life?

 Humility is not something we can just achieve; it is so much more than that.
 We need humility to become better people.
 Therefore, humility is a construct of human behavior.
 If your coach teaches you something new that you struggle with, remember that you’re only doing your best – and practice makes perfect.
 As mentioned before, behavior in the ring reflects humility.
 Keep a positive attitude and make sure you thank your coach after every session.